AmyJeanes/Transformers-Notebooks/README.md

 +-----------------------------------------+------------------------+----------------------+
 ```

+If this command doesn't work or you cannot see a CUDA version then you have not installed CUDA correctly, but PyTorch can still run on CPU if you can't use an Nvidia GPU.

 Go to https://pytorch.org/get-started/locally/ and pick the appropriate CUDA platform for your system e.g. CUDA 13.0 and run the install command provided, e.g. for CUDA 13.0:

 ```
 python -m uv pip install torch torchvision --index-url https://download.pytorch.org/whl/cu130
 ```

-Note: You can run this on the CPU as well if you do not have a Nvidia GPU by selecting the CPU option on the page above.

 ### Install other dependencies